SpyderHead1/ARISC/README.md

 The file ARIS configurator.py contains almost the complete code

-The file Custom.py contains some custom made classes that might be useful in other projects as well
+The file Custom.py contains some customized classes that might be useful in other projects as well